-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - Made the puddling process

-5 True/False Questions
+5 True/False questions

 Open-field farming → In order to combat the issue of not having food/water for animals, farmed flood low-lying land near streams in the winter to prevent ground from freezing and then drained the water which produce an early grass for animals to eat